reillytilbury/coppafish/docs/method.md

 Orthogonal Matching Pursuit (OMP) is the most sophisticated gene calling method used by coppafish, allowing for overlapping genes to be detected.
 It is an iterative,
 <a href="https://en.wikipedia.org/wiki/Greedy_algorithm" target="_blank">greedy algorithm</a> that runs on individual
 pixels in the microscope images.
-At each OMP iteration, a new gene type is assigned to the pixel.
+At each OMP iteration, a new gene is assigned to the pixel.
 OMP is also self-correcting.
 "Orthogonal" refers to how OMP will re-compute its gene contributions after every iteration by least squares.
-Background genes[^1] are considered valid gene types in OMP.
+Background genes[^1] are considered valid genes in OMP.
 The iterations stop if:

 * `max_genes` in the `omp` config section is reached.
-* assigning the next best gene type to the pixel does not have a dot product score above `dp_thresh` in the `omp` config.
+* assigning the next best gene to the pixel does not have a dot product score above `dp_thresh` in the `omp` config.
 The dot product score is a dot product of the residual pixel intensity in every sequencing round/channel (known as its colour) with the normalised bled codes (see [call spots](#call-spots)).

 Sometimes, when a gene is chosen by OMP, a very strong residual pixel intensity can be produced when the selected gene is subtracted from the pixel colour.
 To protect against this, `weight_coef_fit` can be set to true and weighting